tmischke999/QA-Academy/Curriculum/Syllabus.md

 ---

-### **Phase 5: Advanced Topics in QA (Month 5)**
+### **Phase 5: Advanced Testing Techniques and UI Automation (Month 5)**
-**Objective:** Introduce advanced QA methodologies, exploratory testing strategies, performance testing, and UI automation using Playwright.
-Simplify Playwright training to focus on execution and result analysis.
+**Objective:** Focuses on equipping students with advanced testing skills, including performance testing, exploratory testing, and UI automation using Playwright.
+By the end of this phase, students will have hands-on experience with essential tools and techniques, enabling them to execute complex testing scenarios and document findings effectively.

 #### **Weeks 1–2: Exploratory and Performance Testing**
 **Topics Covered:**
-- Advanced exploratory testing techniques, focusing on edge cases and test prioritization.
-- Introduction to performance testing tools and metrics (e.g., Lighthouse, WebPageTest).
-- Practical applications of performance metrics in QA.
+- Performance Testing using Lighthouse.
+- Load Testing fundamentals with JMeter.
+- Key metrics: response time, throughput, and error rate.
+- Identifying and documenting performance bottlenecks.

 **Deliverables:**
-- Submit a performance test report analyzing test results.
-- Document findings from exploratory testing exercises.
+- Performance Testing Reports.
+- Load Testing Documentation.

 #### **Weeks 3–4: UI Automation with Playwright**
 **Topics Covered:**
+- **Advanced Exploratory Testing:**
+  - Exploratory Testing: heuristics, edge case identification, and SBET documentation.
 - **Introduction to Playwright:**
   - Overview of Playwright and its role in UI automation.
+  - Setting up Playwright in VS Code.
   - Using the Playwright CLI and record-and-playback features.
-- **Running Pre-Built Tests:**
-  - Execute pre-written Playwright scripts provided by the instructor.
-  - Analyze test results, logs, and screenshots.
-- **Basic Scripting (Optional):**
-  - Modify a simple Playwright script (written in JavaScript).
-  - Add or adjust a test step, such as verifying an element's visibility or URL.
+  - Writing and debugging basic Playwright scripts.
+  - End-of-Month Project combining performance testing, exploratory testing, and UI automation.

 **Deliverables:**
-- Run and submit results from a pre-written Playwright test script.
-- Optional: Modify the script to test a new feature and provide a brief explanation of changes made.
+- Playwright Automation Results.
+- End-of-Month Culmination Project.

 ---